Consumer Advice - Advice Sheets

-The Supply of Goods and Services Act 1982 states that when work is carried out by a trader you should expect it to be done with reasonable care and skill, in a reasonable time, and for a reasonable charge.
+The Supply of Goods and Services Act 1982 states that when work is carried out by a trader it should be done with reasonable care and skill, in a reasonable time and for a reasonable charge.

 The Unfair Contract Terms Act 1977 and the Unfair Terms in Consumer Contracts Regulations 1999 allow you to challenge some contract terms that may be unfair, unreasonable or that restrict your statutory rights.

 If you agreed a contract for a service by distance means (such as online) or after a doorstep call by a trader or at home and the contract was financed by credit arranged by the trader, you may have cooling off periods during which you can cancel.